 SET SOME INTERVAL

-Even if none of the above fits your scenario (which I very much doubt), setting a timer to countdown till next time you sit down and review your customer journey will never hurt.
+Even if none of the above fits your scenario, setting a timer to countdown till next time you sit down and review your customer journey will never hurt.
 To make things simple, do it quarterly and you won’t go wrong with that.

 ASSIGN THE RESPONSIBLE PERSON(S)